DanielXMoore/Civet/civet.dev/reference.md

 Note that comptime blocks are executed as separate scripts, so they have no access to variables in outer scopes.
 The block must also run synchronously.
-For serialization, the result must consist of built-in JavaScript types (including `Set` and `Map`), functions cannot have properties or call other custom functions, and there cannot be reference loops.
+For serialization, the result must consist of built-in JavaScript types (including `Date`, `RegExp`, `Set`, and `Map`), functions cannot have properties or refer to variables/functions in an outer scope other than global, and there cannot be reference loops.
 Some of these restrictions may be lifted in the future.

 ::: info